rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 In other words, if a package is in none of the user-specified registries contain a package, Cargo will look in the registry provided by the compiler.

 If `bin` is included in the set passed with that flag (or inferred from the default), Cargo will build a mock registry by examining the contents of the sysroot.
-Any binary in there will be added to the mock registry, with a version deduced the best Cargo can (e.g. from the version of the compiler).
+Any binary in there will be added to the mock registry, with a version taken either from the `language-version` described above, or the compiler version if that key is not present (as it would be with existing rustc releases).
 Cargo likewise will have to be conservative with other metadata, e.g. both aborting if any feature is requested of a dep that is resolved to this mock registry, and also aborting if `default-features = false` is specified in such a dep.
 The mock registry will have dead last priority in the default chain, even behind the source registry.
 Packages in the mock registry are not built, and when they are (transitive) deps cargo passes them in with `--extern` and their sysroot location.
 This is different from other deps, whose binaries are placed in Cargo's output directory, and sysroot deps today, where `--extern` isn't used as all.

-## Rustc command-line interface

-Since Cargo is using `--extern` for deps in all cases, rustc's sysroot lookup can and should be bypassed.
+Since `--extern` is used even in the sysroot binary case, rustc can and will pass `--no-resolve-sysroot` to rustc in all cases.
-This will prevent users using the sysroot from depending on more crates than their cargo file declares (implicitly or explicitly)..
-A `--no-resolve-sysroot` flag will be added for this purpose.
-Cargo will always use it.

 ## Rustbuild improvements